top of page

 Human Rights/ Discrimination

-Passed and Signed: HB633 Forced labor or service (labor trafficking); civil action for trafficking, penalties.
+Passed and enacted: HB633 Forced labor or service (labor trafficking); civil action for trafficking, penalties.
 Expands the offense of abduction to penalize any person who, by force, intimidation or deception, and without legal justification or excuse, obtains the labor or services of another, or seizes, takes, transports, detains or secretes another person or threatens to do so.
-The bill also expands the offense of receiving money for procuring a person to penalize any person who causes another to engage in forced labor or services or provides or obtains labor or services by any act as described in the offense of abduction.
-Lastly, the bill allows any person injured as a result of an abduction for the purposes of forced labor or services to commence a civil action for recovery of compensatory damages, punitive damages, and reasonable attorney fees and costs.
+The lawl also expands the offense of receiving money for procuring a person to penalize any person who causes another to engage in forced labor or services or provides or obtains labor or services by any act as described in the offense of abduction.
+Lastly, the law allows any person injured as a result of an abduction for the purposes of forced labor or services to commence a civil action for recovery of compensatory damages, punitive damages, and reasonable attorney fees and costs.

-NASWVA Comment: Virginia has been the only state that did not classified labor trafficking as an enforceable state law.
+NASWVA Comment: Virginia had been the only state that did not classified labor trafficking as an enforceable state law.
 All prosecution of Virginia cases had been conducted through the federal system.
 This bill achieves what the governor calls a “signature goal” and complements establishment of a commission to recommend tactics for preventing human trafficking in the state.

 Where can I find information about Virginia bills and learn more?